albertfajarito/ChromaFlowStudio/README.md

 <br>
 **Configure a prefix for collection names**<br>
 Ability to set a prefix used in the Auto-name generation during the collection creation process.<br>
-Theres also language setting, that if configured, and if you specify a "languague":"" json metadata key, it automatically uses this value<br>
+Theres also language setting, that if configured, and if you specify a "language":"" json metadata key, it automatically uses this value<br>
 <br>
 ![image](https://github.com/user-attachments/assets/f32d6872-1db4-490e-8435-f30495d43b48)
 <br>